NiftyConnect/document/docs/exchange-fee-distribution.md

 uint public takerRelayerFeeShare = 1500;
 ```

-Order taker relayers are the tools which facilitate users to take buy or sell orders on the protocol.
+Order taker relayers are the tools which facilitate users to take buy/sell orders on the protocol.
 These tools can specify their own addresses to gain the benefit.
 ```
 orderTakerRelayerBenefitAmount = exchangeFeeAmount * takerRelayerFeeShare / INVERSE_BASIS_POINT
 ```